Experienced Alimony & Spousal Support Attorney in California

 California law makes provisions for ensuring spouses are not left destitute by a divorce in cases where they can demonstrate that they were financially dependent on their spouse.

 In California, spousal support is automatically terminated upon death or remarriage of the supported party.
 If there is a major change in the financial situation of either party, the court can make modifications to the support order as well.

-Enforcing and Changing Spousal Support
+Enforcing and Collecting Spousal Support

 Once a court orders a spouse to pay spousal support or alimony, he or she must comply with the court’s instructions.
-Failure to pay spousal support is considered a violation of a court order and can have serious legal consequences.
+Failure to pay spousal support is considered a violation of a family court order and can have serious legal consequences.
 If the court determines that a spouse is able to pay support but fails to do so, the court can hold the spouse in “contempt of court” and a warrant could be issued for his or her arrest.
 This is often used as last resort, when all other enforcement tools have failed.

 If a spouse’s financial situation changes, he or she loses their job, or the spouse receiving the support no longer needs it, either party can ask the court to change the spousal support order.
 However, a support order does not disappear or change unless the terms of the order provides for such, or the court makes an order modifying the terms of the order.